-This course equips you with a wide range of knowledge and also transferable skills.
-It’s a sensible choice if you know you’re interested in biomedical subjects but do not want to decide on specialisation, at least in the first year.
+This course equips you with a wide range of knowledge and transferable skills.
+It is a sensible choice if you know you are interested in biomedical subjects but do not want to decide on specialisation, at least in the first year.

-In Year 1, you’ll be introduced to the range of topics making up the medical sciences.
-This will include basic anatomy, physiology, microbiology and pharmacology, as well as endocrinology and neuroscience.
+Introduction to the range of topics making up the medical sciences, including essential anatomy, physiology, microbiology and pharmacology, as well as endocrinology and neuroscience.

 Integrated Masters (MBiol)